 Adding exercise to your routine can positively affect your life.
-Exercise can:

 - Reduce your risk of heart disease, high blood pressure, osteoporosis, diabetes, and obesity

 - Reduce your risk of breast, colorectal, and uterine cancer

 - Keep joints, tendons, and ligaments flexible, which makes it easier to move around and decreases your chance of falling

 - Reduce some of the effects of aging, especially the discomfort of osteoarthritis